OluchiAroh/FunGen_Class/README.md

  ### Introduction ###

- This Github page contains the codes used in the project named above.
-The code includes 2 methods for RNA-seq preprocessing - Fastq reads to count data!
+This Github page contains the code used for the project named above, which involves RNA-seq gene expresssion data preprocessing.
+This codes includes two  methods for transforming raw Fastq reads into count data!

  For further inquiries/questions, please contact Oluchi Aroh at olo0002@auburn.edu.

  ### Usage ###